 This 1 to 3 November, the fourth edition of the Robb Report Ultimate Drives will return in full swing.
 It will convene the most discerning gear heads for a once-in-a-lifetime opportunity to test drive the latest luxury cars, sedans and SUVs.
-And in addition to all that, a showcase of 80 classic cars
+And in addition to all that, a showcase of 84 classic cars courtesy of Classic Car Club Singapore

-After a year’s hiatus, the classic car showcase returns to this year’s edition of Robb Report Ultimate Drives 2019 presented by Tayrona Capital.
+After a year’s hiatus, the classic car showcase (get your tickets here) returns to this year’s edition of Robb Report Ultimate Drives 2019 presented by Tayrona Capital.

-Nearly doubling the 50 classic cars from the 2017 edition are a veritable galaxy of 80 vintage and modern classics from some of the most storied carmakers around.
-From England to Germany, Italy and even from Japan, visitors to the classic car showcase this year certainly won’t be short of eye candy.
+Nearly doubling the 50 classic cars from the 2017 edition is a veritable galaxy of 84 vintage and modern classics from some of the most storied carmakers around.
+Organised in collaboration with Classic Car Club Singapore, the showcase is open from 10am – 6pm daily, and includes marques from England, Germany, Italy and even Japan.
+Safe to say, visitors to the classic car showcase this year certainly won’t be short of eye candy.

 From the spiritual home of the sporting automobile – that is, Italy – comes the Alfa Romeo Montreal.
 If you’re thinking that the strakes on the C-pillar and its profile looks strikingly similar to the famed Lamborghini Miura, it should, because both cars were styled by the same designer, the legendary Marcello Gandini when he was still working for Bertone.